 Flower Print – “Apple Blossom” by: Anne Jenkins

 The print above will serve as an inspiration for our first try at

 Apple Blossoms are fairly simple structured flowers and will serve as a great example

-for trying out some techniques to create miniature “Cold Porcelain” flowers.
+for trying out some techniques to create a miniature “Cold Porcelain” flower.

 What is Cold Porcelain?